Materials-Consortia/OPTIMADE/optimade.rst

   The values for :field:`scale` and :field:`offset` take the same meaning as in the `definition of defining-relation`_ to express a relationship between the unit being defined and the compound unit expression in :field:`base-units-expression`.

-**OPTIONAL keys which are regarded as annotations to a Physical Unit Definition**

-These field are annotations rather than integral parts of the Physical Unit Definition.
-Physical Unit Defintions that only differ by fields that are considered annotations are to be considered the same, and as explained in the `definition of the $id field in Physical Unit Definitions`_ SHOULD share the same :field:`$id`.

 - :field:`deprecated`: Boolean.
   If :val:`TRUE`, implementations SHOULD not use the unit defined in this Physical Unit Definition.
   If :val:`FALSE`, the unit defined in this Physical Unit Definition is not deprecated.